Fostering

 Providing a Safe & Secure Environment for those Important First Weeks

 Un-neutered female cats come into season in January and February quickly attracting the attention of un-neutered male cats and hence breeding begins.
-Seasonal breeders cats typically give birth to two litters a year, in the spring and again later in the Summer.
-Pregnant for 9 weeks cats give birth to litters of between 2 and 6 kittens (occasionally as many as 7, 8 or even 9 kittens!)
-Mother cats usually come back into season again when their kittens are 6 weeks old and kittens can breed from 6 months old.
-Understandably there is a huge cat over-population problem!
+Cats typically give birth to two litters a year, in the spring and again later in the Summer.
+Pregnant for 9 weeks cats give birth to litters of between 2 and 6 kittens, occasionally as many as 7 or 8.
+Mother cats usually come back into season again when their kittens are 6 weeks old and kittens can breed from as young as 4 months old.
+There is a huge cat over-population problem!

 Fostering a mother cat and her litter of un-weaned kittens or fostering just orphaned kittens really helps the rescue because: